sys-bio/Archive_roadRunner/python_docs/_sources/using_roadrunner.txt

 start             Start time for simulation end               End time for simulation.
 Setting 'end' will automatically change 'duration' duration          Duration of the simulation.
-Setting 'duration' will automatically change 'end' steps             Number of steps to generate absolute          Absolute tolerance for the CVODE integrator relative          Relative tolerance for the CVODE integrator stiff             Tells the integrator to use the fully implicit backward difference stiff solver
+Setting 'duration' will automatically change 'end' steps             Number of points to generate absolute          Absolute tolerance for the CVODE integrator relative          Relative tolerance for the CVODE integrator stiff             Tells the integrator to use the fully implicit backward difference stiff solver